Delusional parasitosis: Epidemiology

-Delusional parasitosis is a rare disorder, yet it is the most common form of somatic delusion.
-It is more frequently observed than similar delusional conditions, such as the false belief that one is suffering from unpleasant body odor or bad breath despite the absence of clinical evidence.
-DP is often undetected because those who have the condition may not consult a psychiatrist.
-This makes it difficult to estimate the number of people with delusional parasitosis.
-A population-based study in Olmsted County, Minnesota, found a prevalence of 27 per 100,000 person-years and an incidence of almost 2 cases per 100,000 person-years.
-Other studies have found annual incidence rates to be anywhere from 2-17 cases per 1 million people per year.
-Of note, the majority of dermatologists will see at least one person with DP during their career.
+While DP is a rare disorder, it is the most common form of somatic delusion.
+It is more frequently observed than similar delusional conditions, such as the false belief that one is suffering from unpleasant body odor or bad breath.
+It may be undetected because those who have it do not see a psychiatrist because they don't recognize the condition as a delusion, making it difficult to estimate the number of people with delusional parasitosis.
+A population-based study in Olmsted County, Minnesota published in 2014 found a prevalence of 27 per 100,000 person-years and an incidence of almost 2 cases per 100,000 person-years.
+The majority of dermatologists will see at least one person with DP during their career.

 The condition is observed twice as often in women than men.
-The highest incidence occurs in people in their 60s.
-There is also a higher occurrence in people in their 30s, associated with substance use.
+The highest incidence occurs in people in their 60s, but there is also a higher occurrence in people in their 30s, associated with substance use.
 It occurs most often in "socially isolated" women with an average age of 57.

-Individuals with DP may be high functioning.
+About 56% of those with DP have primary DP.

 History

-Karl-Axel Ekbom, a Swedish neurologist, first described delusional parasitosis as "pre-senile delusion of infestation" in 1937.
+George Thibierge, a French physician, coined the term acarophobia in the 1890s to describe individuals "with the devastating, unshakeable belief that they were infested with mites", according to Mendelsohn et al (2024).
+Karl-Axel Ekbom, a Swedish neurologist, described delusional parasitosis as "pre-senile delusion of infestation" in 1937.
 The common name has changed many times since then.
 Ekbom originally used the German word dermatozoenwahn, but other countries used the term Ekbom's syndrome.
 That term fell out of favor because it also referred to restless legs syndrome (more specifically termed Willis–Ekbom disease (WED) or Wittmaack-Ekbom syndrome).
 Other names that referenced "phobia" were rejected because anxiety disorder was not typical of the symptoms.
 The eponymous Ekbom's disease was changed to "delusions of parasitosis" in 1946 in the English literature, when researchers J Wilson and H Miller described a series of cases, and to "delusional infestation" in 2009.
 The most common name since 2015 has been "delusional parasitosis".

 Ekbom's original was translated to English in 2003; the authors hypothesized that James Harrington (1611–1677) may have been the "first recorded person to suffer from such delusions when he 'began to imagine that his sweat turned to flies, and sometimes to bees and other insects'."